-The Arboretum was recently designated an Important Bird Area (IBA) by Audubon MD-DC.
-Its diverse habitat of woodlands, meadows and wetlands make the Arboretum an ideal site for birding.
-Bird watchers are encouraged to walk the woodland and meadow paths and enjoy bird life at the Arboretum.
+The Arboretum is designated an Important Bird Area (IBA) by Audubon MD-DC.
+Its diverse habitat of woodlands, meadows, and wetlands make it an ideal site for birding.
+The woodland and meadow paths, meadow overlook, and wetland boardwalk provide ideal spots for bird-watching.

 The Arboretum's meadows provide ideal nesting habitat for eastern bluebirds.
 Staff and volunteers have maintained a bluebird trail of 23 boxes for several years.